Jewish Internet Defense Force: Elsewhere on the Web

 JIDF's measures "include reporting Wikipedia editors it claims are anti-Israel, and taking action against entries seen as including one-sided or false accounts of the history of Israel and the Mideast conflict," Haaretz wrote.
 The group sought to have Palestinian villages listed as having been destroyed during the foundation of Israel removed from Google Earth and campaigned against the description of "Palestine" as a country.

 The JIDF organized a pro-Gilad Shalit campaign in 2009 on the social networking site Twitter.
 During the "Tweet4Shalit" campaign Twitter users drove the Gilad Shalit name to the second highest trend on the day of his 23rd birthday.
 Tweets for Shalit ranged from the demand to "Free Shalit" to requests for international supervision of the case.

-The JIDF was recognized by the JTA as one of the "100 Most Influential Jewish Twitterers" and was ranked as the top-ranked Jewish Newswire.
+The JIDF was recognized by the JTA as one of the "100 Most Influential Jewish Twitterers" in 2009 and was ranked as the top-ranked Jewish Newswire.

 Criticism

 In October 2008, the German newspaper the Frankfurter Allgemeine Zeitung (FAZ) wrote "the JIDF follows an open political agenda as well.
-Many of its members protested the clearing of Israeli settlements in the Gaza strip in 2005 – they regard this policy of trading Land for Peace as wrong."
-The newspaper wrote that "Ultimately the JIDF also wants to propagate ‘Jewish values on the Internet’.
-This leads to the self-appointed warriors against online-hatred to link their own homepage to a dubious site named ‘thereligionofpeace.com’.
-The JIDF website itself said "Mohammed was a genocidal pedophile who murdered people who didn't think like he did, or believe the things he believed.
+Many of its members protested the clearing of Israeli settlements in the Gaza Strip in 2005 – they regard this policy of trading Land for Peace as wrong."
+The newspaper wrote that "Ultimately the JIDF also wants to propagate 'Jewish values on the Internet'.
+This leads to the self-appointed warriors against online-hatred to link their own homepage to a dubious site named 'thereligionofpeace.com'.
+The JIDF website itself said "Mohammed was a genocidal pedophile...
 Millions of Muslims promote the idea that if we "insult" him (despite the fact that he's dead), that we should be killed."
-The website said that Mohammad was a "false prophet" and that the "Islamic ideology itself is clearly one of hatred and violence, which is declaring war against the entire non-Islamic world... it is determined to dominate the world, just as Nazism was."
-The website came out against plans to build an Islamic cultural center near Ground Zero in New York, "Because Islam is a hateful and violent ideology which preaches hate and violence against ALL non-Muslims (especially Jews, as it is obsessed with us, and dehumanizes us as apes and pigs), we are against ALL mosques.
+The website said that Mohammad was a "false prophet" and that the "Islamic ideology itself... is determined to dominate the world, just as Nazism was."
+The website came out against plans to build an Islamic cultural center near Ground Zero in New York, "we are against ALL mosques.
 We are against Islam, just as we are against Nazism.
 Just as we don't wish to see Nazi institutions springing up everywhere, we don't need to see Islamic one's springing up everywhere, either."